Abbey Park High School: Councils

 Abbey Park has several student-body councils for different areas of interest.
 The Arts Council plans art-related events, the Student Government plans events such as Coffee House and Pasta Night, the Environmental Council is committed to improving the quality of the environment in and around the school and the Social Council tackles and raises awareness of worldwide social problems.
 Abbey Park's Executive Council is a meta-council consisting of leaders from all councils & clubs.
 The Executive Council meets semi-annually.
-The Ontario Organization of Secondary Students (OOSS) began at Abbey Park and has extended to various schools in the Halton and Peel region.